yaybu/yaybu/docs/tools.rst

     gem install vagrant-yaybu

-We only support Vagrant 0.8 and VirtualBox 4.1 at this time.
+The latest version is only tested with Vagrant 1.x.

 You can now write Yay directly within your Vagrantfile and have Vagrant deploy it for you::